 This past Sunday, the congregation where I worship held a potluck lunch to go along with our semiannual meeting.
-I signed up to bring pasta salad because there has to be past salad at a potluck.
+I signed up to bring pasta salad because there has to be pasta salad at a potluck.
 Pasta salad is one of those dishes that does not really need a recipe.
 All one has to do is cook pasta then add a few vegetables and some dressing.
 In a pinch, the vegetables could be left out.
 Since we all need to get our daily allotment of veggies, however, I do not recommend this option.

 An easy cheat is to cover your pasta and veggies with bottled pesto or salad dressing.
 I have absolutely done just that in the past.
 I was not prepared to do that this time.
 Not when I have a plethora of herbs available in the Food It Yourself garden.
 I made my own pesto dressing and it was really, really, really easy.

 The process actually started on Friday.
 Like soup, onion dip and meatloaf, pasta salad is better if it is made the day before it is served.
 Pesto and salad dressing should ideally sit for a day at least before use.
 Realistically, I could have made the pesto and assembled the salad on Saturday, but I was a little paranoid about that wily woodchuck getting to my basil before I did.